masora1030/Cworks/README.md

 # Cworks
-This project contains codes I have written using C.
+This project contains codes I have written using C long time ago.